Schedule Your Diagnostic Consultation

 Avoid Becoming a Statistic

-If your colocation center doesn’t support business continuity strategies, the outcome could be disastrous.
+The outcome could be disastrous if your colocation center doesn’t support business continuity strategies.
 The Business Continuity Institute (BCI) warns that 25% of compromised businesses lacking a continuity plan never reopen.
 Other figures from the BCI suggest that nearly 80% of affected companies that fail to get back on their feet within a month are more likely to go out of business forever.

-A study conducted by the United States Department of Homeland Security drew a similar conclusion.
+A United States Department of Homeland Security study drew a similar conclusion.
 By their estimate, three-quarters of businesses that restart without a business continuity plan will fail within three years.
-On the other hand, 82% of companies that had a continuity plan in place and experienced a disaster said that the plan mitigated damage.
+On the other hand, 82% of companies with a continuity plan in place and experienced a disaster said that the plan mitigated the damage.

 The Bottom Line

 You can’t control natural disasters or hacker activity, but one thing you can direct is your business continuity strategy.
-Find a Las Vegas colocation center that can get you back up and running quickly in the unfortunate event of a disaster, and you’ll be better prepared to keep doing business in this digital age.
+Find a Las Vegas colocation center that can get you back up and running quickly in the unfortunate event of a disaster.
+You’ll be better prepared to keep doing business in this digital age.

 Does your colocation center offer solid business continuity plans to its customers?
 Let us know your thoughts in the Comments box below.